srcmake/cpp-stl-algorithms/README.md

 std::vector<int> v2(4);

 std::vector<int>::iterator it = std::move(v1.begin(), v1.end(), v2.begin());
-// Points to the element after 4 in v2.

 // v1 is { 1 2 3 4 } (It just happens to be unchanged.)
 // v2 is { 1 2 3 4 }
+// 'it' points to the element after 4 in v2.
 ```

 ---